Skip to main content

 MLOps Tools Landscape

-Experiment TrackingMLflow, Weights & Biases, NeptuneTrack experiments, compare results
+Experiment TrackingMLflow, Weights & Biases, NeptuneTrack experiments, compare results, log parametersDay one.
+This is the first MLOps tool to adopt.

-Feature StoresFeast, Tecton, Databricks Feature StoreManage and serve features
+Feature StoresFeast, Tecton, Databricks Feature StoreManage, share, and serve features across teamsMultiple teams reusing the same features

 CodePulse tracks the software engineering side of ML development: